Are septic tank additives good or bad?

 Man in overalls opening green septic tank lid with protective gloves.

-Septic tank additives are sold to homeowners across Canada, but they lack regulation, standardized testing, and formal certification.
-That can make it hard to know if septic tank additives really work, and if you need them at all.
+Septic tank additives are sold as ways to improve septic tank or drain field performance.
+They are available across Canada, but they lack standardized testing and formal certifications to back up their marketing claims.
+That can make it hard to know if additives really work, and if you need them at all.

 Biological additives